-- past tense: using the particle "了[le]", but not adding it right after the verb.
+Additionally, past tense uses the particle "了[le]", but does not add particle right after the verb.

 他们从巴黎飛往塞舌尔"了"。 [Tamen cong bali fei wang sai she er "le"] (They-他们 from-从 Paris-巴黎 flew to-飛往 the seychelles-塞舌尔 particle-"了")

-- future tense: using the particle "将[jiang]", but not adding it right after the verb.
+As for future tense, it uses the particle "将[jiang]", but does not add particle right after the verb.

 他们"将"从巴黎飛往塞舌尔。 [Tamen "jiang" cong bali fei wang sai she er] (They-他们 particle-"将" from-从 Paris-巴黎 will fly to-飛往 the seychelles-塞舌尔)